junxit/us-congress-bills-114/metadata.md

 - Sen. Schatz, Brian [D-HI] (S001194)
 - Sen. Sullivan, Dan [R-AK] (S001198)

+## Committees (1)

+- House — Natural Resources Committee

 ## Actions

 - 2016-07-14 — Introduced in Senate
 - 2016-07-14 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote. (consideration: CR S5182-5183; text as passed Senate: CR S5182-5183)
 - 2016-07-14 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote.(consideration: CR S5182-5183; text as passed Senate: CR S5182-5183)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the House Committee on Natural Resources.